 I work for the UN Human Rights Office here as well.
 Our work at the moment is mostly focused on COVID-19 or, most specifically, on the human rights consequences of COVID-19 restrictions.
 It is necessarily more difficult to impose the kinds of measures needed to combat COVID-19 in poorer countries – lockdowns, closing offices, preventing freedom of movement and so on.
 Cambodia has made significant strides in recent decades in terms of economic development but many here are still very poor and COVID-19 may pull even more back towards poverty.
 There was very little COVID here in 2020 but since February 2021, the situation is getting worse.
 But it is the financial and economic impact that is hitting people the hardest, with many out of work, struggling to pay rent, utility bills, and even to feed themselves.
 It has the potential to create a host of problems such as human trafficking, with people forced into terrible situations out of financial necessity.

-John with Rohingya community leader, Muhib at the Human Rights Council in Geneva
+John Coughlan with Rohingya community leader, Muhib at the Human Rights Council in Geneva.

 What sort of cases have you been involved in that you would like to discuss?

-John in in Kutupalong refugee camp, Bangladesh with friends Rafique Mohamed (right) and his brother M Noor
+John in Kutupalong refugee camp, Bangladesh with friends Rafique Mohamed (right) and his brother M Noor.